 Broader (RB) has a broader relationship.
 Narrower (RN) has a narrower relationship.
 Other related (RO) has relationship other than synonymous, narrower, or broader.
 Like (RL) the two concepts are similar or "alike".
-In the current edition of the

-Metathesaurus, most relationships with this attribute are mappings provided by a source, named in SAB and SL; hence concepts linked by this relationship may be synonymous, i.e. self-referential: CUI1 = CUI2.
-In previous releases, some MeSH Supplementary Concept relationships were represented in this way.
-RQ related and possibly synonymous.
+In the current edition of the Metathesaurus, most relationships with this attribute are mappings provided by a source.
+RQ unspecified source asserted relatedness, possibly synonymous.
 SY source asserted synonymy.
 Parent (PAR) has parent relationship in a Metathesaurus source vocabulary.
 Child (CHD) has child relationship in a Metathesaurus source vocabulary.
 Sibling (SIB) has sibling relationship in a Metathesaurus source vocabulary.
 AQ is an allowed qualifier for a concept in a Metathesaurus source vocabulary.
 QB can be qualified by a concept in a Metathesaurus source vocabulary.